agwoska/UrgentLocate/README.md

 ## Work in Progress

-There are many features still being implemented since my computer is having trouble with the RESTful requests being made with the _Axios_ library in JS due to CORS and getting bad locations.
+Many features are still being implemented since my computer is having trouble with the RESTful requests being made with the _Axios_ library in JS due to CORS and getting bad locations.
 The program is currently only made to give you the closest hospital to your location.